jgmitter/storage-sql/README.md

 does not need to be configured with TLS certs or keys.
 In TCP mode, NGINX will forward the TLS handshake through to the target server, or upstream server, in the NGINX terminology.
-For this architecture, we will use TCP load balancing in NGINX to keep the configuration simple and to allow secure forwarding for other TCP services, such as AMQPS, which EventHub uses for TLS authentication.
+For this architecture, we will use TCP load balancing in NGINX to keep the configuration simple and to allow secure forwarding for other TCP services.

 Other advantages include:

-·       TCP load balancing helps increase performance and lower cost, because NGINX does not need to perform DPI, or deep packet inspection, at the application layer.
+·       TCP load balancing helps increase performance and lower cost, because NGINX does not need to perform DPI, or deep packet
+        inspection, at the application layer.
-·       NGINX can still use an FQDN as an upstream server in the stream block and will resolve DNS against the FQDN before forwarding the connection.
+·       NGINX can still use an FQDN as an upstream server in the stream block and will resolve DNS against the FQDN before forwarding
+        the connection.
 In the free, basic version of NGINX, DNS resolution will occur each time NGINX is started.
 ·       NGINX Plus can dynamically resolve the upstream FQDN with a variable TTL setting in TCP mode.
-It prevents dynamic changes of the underlying PaaS Public IP from requiring a restart of the NGINX service.
+It prevents dynamic changes of the
+        underlying PaaS Public IP from requiring a restart of the NGINX service.
 For a more robust design, you can consider upgrading to receive this functionality.

 The Essential Architecture